 For a thorough study of The Mother's Primer and the issues involved in teaching word first versus letters first pace Geraldine Rodgers's Chapter 32 in her 1996 The Hidden Story.
-I will be adding information from that book to this document in the near future.
+For your convenience, I have reproduced the whole chapter in the next part of this paper.